food in glass beside mug

 Gathering the ingredients

 Before you start making the batter, gather all the necessary ingredients.
-For a basic fish and chips batter, you will need flour, powder, salt, and water.
+For a basic fish and chips batter, you will need flour, baking powder, salt, and water.
 You can also add a touch of beer to the batter for extra flavor and lightness.
 Make sure you have all the ingredients measured out and ready to go, as this will make the mixing process smoother.

 Mixing the batter

-To prepare the batter, combine the flour, powder, and salt in a large mixing bowl.
+To prepare the batter, combine the flour, baking powder, and salt in a large mixing bowl.
 Gradually add the water (and beer if using), whisking continuously until you achieve a smooth and slightly thick consistency.
 The batter should be thick enough to coat the fish but still light and airy.
 Avoid over-mixing the batter, as this can result in a dense coating.
 If desired, you can season the batter with additional spices or herbs to enhance the flavor.

 Allowing the batter to rest